ciberado/k8s-lab-based-training/0500-NETWORKING/076-ingress-traefik/README.md

 ## Getting started

 * Traefik can be configured with dynamic or static configuration, in our use case we will be going for static to make the lab less complex.
-* Traefik can be installed using helm charts, we will be installing a helm chart version through kustomize to simplify the process.
+* Traefik can be installed using helm charts.
-* We will play with some of the key components of Traefik like the EntryPoints, the Routers, or the Middlewares.

 ## Traefik Dataflow Diagram